 &lt;sup>2 Ethnohistoric records and interviews are unclear about the island of the dead.
 Some say it is Boigu, while others say it is a small island near Boigu called Beig.
-Haddon (1908: 231) cites Beig as a 'mythological' place underneath Boigu.
+Still others say Beig is a 'mythological' place underneath Boigu.